The Best Late Night Restaurants In San FranciscoYes, there are actually spots to get a meal after 11pm. Here’s where to find them.

-The Detroit-style pizzas coming out of Joyride in the Mission are a sight to behold—they’re loaded with a mountain of toppings that could qualify as adult-sized entrées.
-Their pizzas are especially what you need when you’re trying to stave off the spins with a cheese-walled slice covered in sauce, cheese, and toppings like pepperoni, bacon, or brussels sprouts.
-The Mission location (there’s also a sit-down outpost in Yerba Buena) keeps the slice operation going until 12am, Thursday to Sunday.
+The Detroit-style pizzas at Joyride in the Mission are a sight to behold—they’re loaded with a mountain of toppings that the Mission Cliffs crowd would eagerly climb.
+Their pizzas are especially what you need when you’re trying to stave off the spins with a hefty slice piled high with toppings like pepperoni, bacon, or brussels sprouts.
+The Mission slice joint (there’s also a sit-down outpost in Yerba Buena) stays open until 12am Thursday through Saturday, and 11pm every other day.

 This Korean restaurant in Lower Nob Hill is one of the more fun places on this guide (plus, they're open nightly until 2am).
 K-pop music videos are projected onto the wall, pitchers of soju and beer are everywhere, and you won’t even mind having to use your outside voice to be heard—this spot is loud.
 The food that comes out ranges from solid to great, whether you're sh*tfaced or not.
-Think sizzling plates of corn cheese, crunchy Korean fried chicken, and nose runningly spicy tteokbokki.
+Think sizzling plates of corn cheese, crunchy Korean fried chicken, and spicy tteokbokki that'll make your nose run.

 One episode of Love Is Blind turned into you finishing half the season, and now it’s 11pm and you unintentionally skipped dinner.
 Beeline to Uncle Boy’s.
 The Richmond counter-service place serves lots of fried things like chicken “fritters” and french fries, along with chicken, pork, and vegetable lumpia you’ll inexplicably crave at all hours.
 But you’re here for the standout burgers, which you can get decked out with everything from onion rings to deep-fried bacon to mozzarella sticks and marinara sauce—they hit the spot no matter the time of day.